Table of Contents

 - Overstepping the Constitutional Limits: Critics argue that Governors have frequently overstepped their constitutional limits, by interfering in the functioning of state governments, bypassing the advice of the Council of Ministers, and acting as agents of the central government.
 This has often led to political instability and erosion of federal principles.

-- Partisan Actions: Governors have also been accused of acting in a partisan manner, by favoring certain political parties or individuals, and disregarding the principles of neutrality and impartiality.
-This has been particularly evident in cases where Governors have recommended President’s Rule or disqualified MLAs on grounds that were seen as politically motivated.
+- Partisan Actions: Governors have also been accused of acting in a partisan manner, by favouring certain political parties or individuals, and disregarding the principles of neutrality and impartiality.
+This has been particularly evident in cases where Governors have recommended the President’s Rule or disqualified MLAs on grounds that were seen as politically motivated.

 - Delay in Appointments: Another criticism is that Governors have delayed or blocked appointments of judges, bureaucrats, and other officials, leading to a backlog of vacancies and adversely affecting the functioning of state institutions.